Seafood Traceability Engagement

 Overview

-To ensure that emerging seafood traceability commitments and systems are aligned with the best practice, the FAIRR Initiative, with support from the World Wildlife Fund (WWF-US), UNEP FI’s Sustainable Blue Economy Finance Initiative, the World Benchmarking Alliance (WBA), and Planet Tracker are bringing key seafood sector investors together to collaboratively engage in constructive dialogues with a core group of seafood companies.
+To ensure that emerging seafood traceability commitments and systems are aligned with best practices, the FAIRR Initiative, with support from World Wildlife Fund (WWF-US), Planet Tracker, the World Benchmarking Alliance (WBA) and UNEP FI’s Sustainable Blue Economy Finance Initiative are bringing key seafood sector investors together to collaboratively engage in constructive dialogues with a core group of companies.

 Selected Companies